How to become a self-employed gas engineer

 Reviewed by Jordan Valentine-Dunn, Gas Safe registered engineer · Portsmouth Gas Heating · Last reviewed July 2026

 To work on gas legally anywhere in the UK, you must be on the Gas Safe Register.
 Getting there is a training-and-assessment route rather than a single exam, and going self-employed adds a business on top of the qualification.
+Neither part is quick, and both are entirely doable; thousands of engineers have walked exactly this path.
+Here's how it goes.

 Either a Managed Learning Programme, or an NVQ combined with an on-site portfolio of real work, so you build assessed experience, not just classroom hours.